cenzy/Social-Computing-DVC-assignment/README.md

 See the pipeline's dag using `dvc dag` commands.
 Alternately do not download the dataset and the model but do `dvc repro` to execute the original experiment.

+## How to compare experiments
+1. Change the parameters into params.yaml and do `dvc repro` to execute again the experiment.
+2. Do `dvc metrics diff` to show the differences in loss and accuracy between previous experiment and the new experiment.
+3. If you want to see the plots about loss and accuracy values for each epoch (an history generated during the training phase) do `dvc plots show acc.json` for the accuracy plot and `dvc plots show loss.json` for the loss plot.

 ## Author
 Vincenzo Digeno